Cellcom Fiber in Israel: Internet Options

 Cellcom internet reviews are patchy, particularly among Anglos in Israel.
 We’ll check out the pros and cons of Cellcom Fiber in this blog post.
 We’ll also look hard at Cellcom Customer Service and Cellcom online chat.
 If you’re already a Cellcom Israel customer or are considering signing up for either Cellcom Fiber or Cellcom home internet, read on for a full list of internet options.

 Cellcom fiber is available through four major plans via the Cellcom Israel website.
-The website is in Hebrew (סלקום), but the headline details of each fiber Cellcom plan are in English.
+The website is in Hebrew (סלקום), the only English that you can find on their website is the headline details of each fiber Cellcom plan.